RWinterburn/PP1/README.md

 # Winterburn Photography

 Winterburn Photography is a website showcasing, recent work by the photographer, giving information about the packages they offer, what work they have recently done shown by a gallery, customer reviews and showing how you can get in touch.
-In the website the user will learn how to get in touch with the contact page, what equipment can be used and what the results look like with the gallery page, learn what packages are currently on offer with time frames with the amount of hours shown on the page in the package cards and how many photos they can choose to have, on the main index page the user will learn what the website is about and what previous customers have said about their photography experience with Winterburn Photography.
+In the website the user will learn how to get in touch with the contact page, what equipment can be used and what the results look like with the gallery page, learn what packages are currently on offer with time frames with the amount of hours shown on the page in the package cards and how many photos they can choose to have, on the main index page the user will learn what the website is about and what previous customers have said about their photography experience with Winterburn Photography. [here is the website](https://rwinterburn.github.io/PP1/)

 # User Stories
 The purpose of the website is to encourage the user to book a photoshoot with the photographer with the contact form, show the user what the photographer has been taking pictures of with the gallery and for the user to learn a bit more about the photographer in general with the main page and show previous experience with customers with the customer reviews.
 The main target audience will be for people wanting a wedding shoot or headshots but other shoots can be provided.